 Additionally, the use of Smartwatches, personal iPads, and tablets are not permitted.
 Other than the exception noted above, PED's and similar items may not be used or visible during the school day.
 Laptop computers, school issued iPads, and other tablet devices may be used in classrooms ONLY at the discretion of individual classroom teachers (See Technology Policies p.42).
 Headphones may only be worn in the library.
 Students are not permitted to wear headphones while walking in the halls during school hours.
 Use of these devices in common areas is a privilege and must be done responsibly within the guidelines set forth in this handbook for acceptable Internet use (p.42).
 The non-educational use of any technological resource during the school day is prohibited and will result in loss of privileges.
 For exceptions see the Assistant Principal for Student Affairs.
-Violations of this policy may result in confiscation of the item for the timeframe listed above.
-School personnel retain the right to review cell phone content to the extent necessary to verify a suspected policy violation.
+Violations of this policy may result in confiscation of the extent necessary to verify a suspected policy violation.
 A student's failure to cooperate in such review shall constitute an admission of the policy violation and result in the administration of disciplinary action consistent with the policy.